Thibs/cloudflare_update_proxied_status_dns/README.md

 `./cloudflare_update_proxied_status_dns.sh on|off`

-Typical usage is in cron before and after Let's encrypt certificates updates
+Typical usage is to put it in cron before and after Let's encrypt certificates process renewal

 e.g. :